igorbenic/zip-recipes-free/readme.txt

 3. Easy to Use

 == Changelog ==
+= 6.4.6 =
+* Fix: Jump to recipe link not translatable
+* Fix: fallback for rich snippet images if no post or recipe image is found

 = 6.4.5 =
 * Fix: in nutrition label, Yield was missing, and serving size on the yield spot
 * Fix breaking of links in ingredients when using metric imperial